 Summary: Scottish researchers at the University of Sterling proved once again that walking is an effective antidepressant.
-The challenge is motivating individuals to move more during the day.
-TrekDesk Treadmill Desks make it automatic.
+The challenge is motivating individuals to move more during the day and educating them as to its benefits.
+TrekDesk Treadmill Desk makes it automatic.

 New research out of Scotland’s University of Sterling, published this month in the journal Mental Health and Physical Activity showed that walking had a “large effect” on reducing the symptoms of depression.
 The challenge, especially among those currently experiencing symptoms of depression, is motivating individuals to move more throughout the day.
 TrekDesk Treadmill Desks make walking automatic, requiring no extra motivation or time out of the day.